 The various Terriers of Scotland developed from the ancient long bodied, short legged, rough coated terrier which is believed to be the oldest variety of the canine race indigenous to North Britain.
 When man first settled there, survival depended on hunting animals which lived beneath the ground such as otters and badgers.
 These provided meat for eating and skins for protection against the wind and snow.

-At first this game little terrier has been known by various names including the Skye Terrier, the Scotch Terrier, the Scots Terrier, the Highland Terrier, the Aberdeen Terrier and the Die Hard.
+Until around 1800 this game little terrier was known by various names including the Skye Terrier, the Scotch Terrier, the Scots Terrier, the Highland Terrier, the Aberdeen Terrier and the Die Hard.
 But during the 1800's when pictures and word descriptions became more available in print, detailed descriptions began to emerge.
 The First English Stud Book names two classes for Terriers of Scotland - the Skye Terrier and Broken Haired Scotch and Yorkshire Terriers.
 These formed the basis for the distinct modern breeds of terriers of Scotland we know today.

 The Dandie Dinmont is considered by some people as a Terrier of Scotland.
 But because of its obvious connection to the Bedlington Terrier and the other Terriers of the Border Region, it is considered there.